-- 1. Understand the .NET framework and the technologies that constitute the framework. - 2.
+- 1. Use .NET framework and the technologies that constitute the framework. - 2.
 Implement the basic programming concepts using C#. - 3.
-Apply the object-oriented programming skills in C#. - 4.
+Implement the object-oriented programming skills in C#. - 4.
 Identify and use various libraries in C#. - 5.
-Design and develop a web-based application.
+Design and Develop a web-based application.